farisbegic/toy-valley-server/README.md

 The application is running in your browser at `localhost:8080`.

 # The project includes the following endpoints
-* `/authenticate` - for user authentication and jwt token obtaining
+* Post mapping `/authenticate` - for user authentication and jwt token obtaining
 * Get mapping `/categories` - for getting all categories
 * Get mapping `/categories/{id}` - for getting a specific category
 * Get mapping `/categories/search/{categoryName}` - for getting category/categories based on name